ove/ove-docs/docs/INSTALLATION.md

 Instructions above are only provided for the [**OVE Core**](https://github.com/ove/ove) repository.
 The steps to follow are similar for other repositories.

-#### Starting and stopping docker runtime for OVE
+#### Starting and stopping the OVE Docker containers

 Similar to the `build.sh` script, the `docker-compose.yml` file corresponding to each repository can also be found under the top most folder of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` folder corresponding to each package.

 The deployment environment needs to be [pre-configured](#configuring-the-environment) before running these scripts.

-To start the Docker runtime run:
+To start each individual docker container run:

 ```sh
 SERVICE_VERSION="latest" docker-compose -f docker-compose.yml up -d